 Few causes of hypotension are:

-- Pregnancy: The increased need for blood in the body leads to rapid expansion of the circulatory system.
+- Pregnancy: The increased need for blood in the body leads to a rapid expansion of the circulatory system.
 This usually causes a drop in blood pressure.

 - Loss of blood: An injury which causes excessive bleeding or an internal haemorrhage can lead to low blood pressure.

-- Endocrinal problems: Low blood sugar, thyroid conditions, diabetes and adrenal insufficiency can lead to low blood pressure.
+- Endocrinal problems: Low blood sugar, thyroid conditions, diabetes, and adrenal insufficiency can lead to low blood pressure.

-Complications Occurring Due To High Blood Pressure During Pregnancy
+Complications Occurring Due to High Blood Pressure During Pregnancy

 Some women may have high blood pressure or preeclampsia during pregnancy.
 It comes with some risks such as: